 - 1. When the following conditions exist, a FIFO character time-out interrupt occurs: - a.
 Minimum of one character in FIFO - b.
-Last received serial character is longer than four continuous previous character times ago.
-(If two stop bits are programmed, the second one is included in the time delay.) - c.
-The last CPU of the FIFO read is more than four continuous character times earlier.
-At 300 baud and 12-bit characters, the FIFO time-out interrupt causes a latency of 160 ms maximum from received character to interrupt issued. - 2.
+No new serial characters have been received for at least four character times.
+At 300 baud and 12-bit characters, the FIFO time-out interrupt causes a latency of 160 ms maximum from received character to interrupt generation. - c.
+The receive FIFO has not been read for at least four character times. - 2.
 By using the XTAL1 input for a clock signal, the character times can be calculated.
 The delay is proportional to the baud rate. - 3.
 The time-out timer is reset after the CPU reads the receiver FIFO or after a new character is received.
 This occurs when there has been no time-out interrupt. - 4.
 A time-out interrupt is cleared and the timer is reset when the CPU reads a character from the receiver FIFO.